Every day, nearly 1.3 billion people flock to Facebook to spend an average of 50 minutes posting, sharing and consuming content.

 More than ever, we’re seeing companies get so caught up in fleeting trends and meaningless metrics that they lose sight of their real business objectives.
 Social media should be an integral part of your overall marketing strategy, and therefore requires detailed planning informed by clear business objectives.

 At Kuno, our social strategy evolves every month, with every piece of content correlating to a specific campaign.
-If we just posted at random and hoped for engagement, we never would have seen the kind of return we’re generating today with our social strategy.
+If we just posted at random and hoped for engagement, we never would have seen the kind of return we’re generating today with our Facebook marketing strategy.

 Objectives, Ad Sets and Ads